big-unibo/pnrr-smartdatamodels/slides/guide.md

 # Integration steps

 - Step 1: (UniBO) Mapping Cadriano
-- Step 2: Upload ROS bag and `metadata.yaml` files using FTP/SCP after every mission
+- Step 2: (POLIMI) Upload ROS bag and `metadata.yaml` files using FTP/SCP after every mission
 - Step 3: (UniBO) visualization of such data in a georeferenced map
-- Step 4: Upload the synthetic/processed data from bags (computed outside the platform)
+- Step 4: (POLIMI) upload the synthetic/processed data from bags (computed outside the platform)
-- Step 5: Moving the processing to the platfrom
+- Step 5: (POLIMI) moving the processing to the platfrom using docker

 # Data models (UniBO)

 - *AgriFarm*: mapping Cadriano
 - *Single tree*: completely missing in terms of data models.
 Do we need entities or is it a simple measurement?
-- *Task*: useful information from metadata.yaml
+- *Task*: useful information from `metadata.yaml`
     - Goal: monitoring
     - Data start/end
     - Duration